scp756-221/course-site/docs/g1-graf/page.md

 where `VENDOR` is one of `mk` (Minikube), `az` (Azure), `eks` (Amazon), or `gcp` (Google), depending upon where you want the new cluster to run.
 Creating new cluster takes typically 15+ minutes so be patient.
+The default context that is created is rather verbose; the `start` target renames it to a shorter `aws756`.

 ### 3. Ensure AWS DynamoDB is initialized